ChristianGynnild/fluid-simulation-renderer/README.md

 # fluid-simulation-cpu

-An fluid simulation made with rust running on the cpu.
+An fluid simulation renderer made with rust.
+Based on Jos Stam's "Real-Time Fluid Dynamics for Games" paper.